khiemhuynh/icommerce/README.md

 ## Validation

 Request data is validated using [Joi](https://hapi.dev/family/joi/).
-Check the [documentation](https://hapi.dev/family/joi/api/) for more details on how to write Joi validation schemas.

 The validation schemas are defined in the `src/validations` directory and are used in the routes by providing them as parameters to the `validate` middleware.